Alexander R. Nininger

 Alexander Ramsey Nininger Jr. (October 20, 1918 – January 12, 1942) was a Second Lieutenant in the US Army assigned to lead a unit of the Philippine Scouts who was killed in action in the Battle of Bataan.
-He was the first Medal of Honor recipient of World War II.
+He was the first Medal of Honor recipient of World War II after the Attack on Pearl Harbor.

 Biography

 A 1943 war bonds poster by Alexander Brook evoked Nininger's sacrifice in the Battle of Bataan.